We have a variety of regular groups which meet as part of our church family life.

 Some church members pray together in what are known as prayer triplets.

 We have a confidential prayer chain.
-In the first instance, please phone the Vicar, Ian – Tel: 363657 – if you would like to ask for prayer for yourself or someone else.
+In the first instance, please phone one of the Vicars, Lis or Ian – Tel: 355172 – if you would like to ask for prayer for yourself or someone else.

 At all our morning services and at the evening service of Holy Communion, there is the opportunity for anyone who wishes to receive confidential prayer from members of our Ministry Team, for example for healing or because they want to go deeper with God.
 There are also specific ministry services approximately 3 times per year.